anhr/SpriteText/README.md

 }
 var group = new THREE.Group();

-//options of the child group
-group.userData.optionsSpriteText = {
+//options of the group and all child group group.userData.optionsSpriteText = {

 	fontColor: 'rgba(255, 255, 225, 0.5)'//white semi opacity color